 Right now, the court system is in transition.
 We don’t know what changes will become permanent and what operational processes will return to those in place before March 2020.

-We have created Family Court Operations: A Pandemic Resource to provide you with information about how Ontario’s family courts are operating now.
-This information is current as of August 2021.
+We created Family Court Operations to provide you with information about how Ontario’s family courts are operating now, which we have just updated.
+This information is now current as of September 14, 2022.
 We will endeavor to keep this resource up-to-date.
-Please watch our site for updates.
+Please watch this webpage for updates.

 The resource covers: